I’m a journalist-entrepreneur, author and media critic based in Montreal, Canada. Here are my current projects:

 I also served as director of content for Spundge, a platform that enables companies, publishers and professionals to discover, curate and create compelling content.

 My first book, Regret The Error: How media Mistakes Pollute the Press and Imperil Free Speech, was published by Penguin Group (Canada) and Union Square Press in fall 2007.
 Read an excerpt and some reviews here.
 It won an award from the U.S. National Press Club.

 My second book, co-written with Michael Calce, is Mafiaboy.
 It won the Arthur Ellis Award for Non-Fiction from the Crime Writers of Canada.
 I’m represented by Don Sedgwick and Shaun Bradley of the Transatlantic Literary Agency

 I’m the former managing editor of PBS MediaShift and Idea Lab.
 I was a columnist and blogger for The Globe And Mail, and a weekly columnist for Columbia Journalism Review, the Toronto Star,BusinessJournalism.org, and Hour, a weekly in Montreal.
 My writing has appeared in publications including The New York Times, International Herald Tribune, Montreal Gazette, Report On Business magazine, Maisonneuve, Harvard’s Nieman Reports, The Coast, and the Sunday Herald, among others.
 I spent close to a decade as a full-time freelance journalist, and have been lucky to win some awards for my work.

 Volunteer and Board Service

-I serve as President of the Professional Writers Association of Canada and am a former member of the Board of Directors of the Concordia Journalism Alumni Association.
+I serve as past president of the Professional Writers Association of Canada and am a former member of the Board of Directors of the Concordia Journalism Alumni Association.
 I’ve delivered many workshops and speeches about media accuracy and corrections, and online journalism, to a variety of journalism schools, professional associations and news organizations.